 Legionella is a type of bacteria that can cause a serious form of pneumonia called Legionnaires disease.
-Legionella testing detects the presence of the bacteria to help diagnose the cause of a person's pneumonia.
+Legionella testing detects the presence of the bacteria or parts of it (antigens) to help diagnose the cause of a person's pneumonia.

 A legionella infection affects the lower respiratory tract, often requires hospitalization, and has a significant mortality rate.
-In addition to pneumonia, Legionella bacteria can also cause Pontiac fever, a milder and self-limiting illness with flu-like symptoms.
+In addition to pneumonia, Legionella bacteria can also cause Pontiac fever, a milder and self-limiting illness with flu-like symptoms (without pneumonia).
 Together, Legionnaires disease and Pontiac fever are referred to as legionellosis.